Posts

 Image

-By Edward Matulanya Here are meaning, history, pastoral significance of mortal sin.
+Image of a person receiving sacrament of reconciliation to remit mortal sin By Edward Matulanya Here are the meaning, history, pastoral significance of mortal sin.
 Definition and Description In Roman Catholic theology, a mortal sin is a grave violation of God’s law that leads to the loss of sanctifying grace in the soul, severing the individual from divine communion (Catechism of the Catholic Church [CCC], 1993/2020, §1855).
 For a sin to be considered mortal, three conditions must be met: (1) the sin must be of grave matter, (2) the individual must have full knowledge of the sinful nature and gravity of the act, and (3) the act must be committed with deliberate consent (CCC, 1993/2020, §1857).
 Examples of mortal sins traditionally include murder, adultery, theft of substantial value, and apostasy.
 Historical Context The concept of mortal sin has roots in early Christian teachings and was systematized in the scholastic theology of the Middle Ages.
-St. Augustine (354–430 CE) distinguished between mortal and venial sins, emphasizing that mortal sins destro...
+St. Augustine (354–430 CE) distin...

 ACTUAL SIN